Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 3) Make a backup copy of the original/official client.dll file on your computer.
 Call is something like "client.official.dll".
 If you ever want/need to roll-back to the official version, you will have it handy.
 Just in case you "forget" to do this, there is also a backup copy in the GitHub.

-It should be located here in this folder (for Windows), unless you have intentionally installed it to an alternative location:
+On Windows, the "client.dll" file should be located here in this folder (unless you have intentionally installed it to an alternative location):

-     C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof\bin
+     C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof\bin\

+On Linux Mint, the "client.so" file it should be located here in this folder (unless you have intentionally installed it to an alternative location):

+     ~/.steam/debian-installation/steamapps/common/Fistful of Frags\fof\bin\

 4) Download the unofficial/modded "client.dll" file from this GitHub and use it to replace the original/official version: